apache/pekko/docs/src/main/paradox/supervision-classic.md

 `system.actorOf()` are children of this actor.
 This means that when this guardian terminates, all normal actors in the system will be shutdown, too.
 It also means that this guardian’s supervisor strategy determines how the top-level normal actors are supervised.
-Since Akka 2.1 it is possible to configure this using the setting `pekko.actor.guardian-supervisor-strategy`, which takes the fully-qualified class-name of a `SupervisorStrategyConfigurator`.
+Since Pekko 2.1 it is possible to configure this using the setting `pekko.actor.guardian-supervisor-strategy`, which takes the fully-qualified class-name of a `SupervisorStrategyConfigurator`.
 When the guardian escalates a failure,